 The other side of the coin is assimilation, which happens when we decide which of our own identity markers matter more or less.
-For a southerner, it can mean deliberately changing their speech because of the bias of being perceived as less intelligent.
+For a southerner in the north or west, it can mean deliberately changing their speech because of the bias of being perceived as less intelligent.
 It can mean diminishing any one part of our identity that makes us feel targeted because it makes the dominant culture feel uncomfortable.
 For a biracial woman living in a predominantly white Midwestern city, moving to DC disrupted her identity as Black.
 The Black community in her new city didn’t identify her as Black.
 Her demand to be seen as Black– as her claimed identity–came through her hair, which she grew large, and which refused to go unnoticed.

 Identity is the Story We Tell